elaoshi/twilio-api-demo-python/Readme.md

 Support Python 2 / 3

-This is ready to go.
+IT is ready to go.

 Thanks